How to Sell on Craigslist Safely

 This post may contain affiliate links.
 Feel free to view my disclosure here.

 Craigslist is a free online marketplace.
-With many online platforms, you have to pay some listing fee or final value fee.
+You must pay a listing or final value fee on many online platforms.
 With Craigslist being free, that’s a big deal.
 It allows you to make more money.

 Large Items

-Another thing I like about selling on Craigslist is that it’s arguably the best platform to sell large items.
-Since you meet with your potential buyer in person, there are no shipping fees to worry about.
+Another thing about selling on Craigslist is that it’s arguably the best platform to sell large items.
+There are no shipping fees since you meet with your potential buyer in person.
 When it comes to large items, that is huge.
 Some of the larger items I’ve sold on Craigslist are a car, a mini-refrigerator, and a set of drinking glasses.
-For me, Craigslist is my number one choice when it comes to selling bigger items.
+For me, Craigslist is my number one choice when selling bigger items.

 Craigslist gets a lot of traffic.
 Everyone isn’t on Craigslist to buy things, but many people are.
 Posting some of your items on the site gives them a chance to be seen by more potential buyers.
 That eventually will mean more money.